-Retailers tend to view online marketplaces such as Amazon or Walmart as threats, however the savvier retailers are shifting their mindset and starting to look at these conglomerates more as opportunities.
-This is where the age old saying comes into play, ‘if you can’t beat ’em, join ’em.”
+While retailers tend to view online marketplaces such as Amazon or Walmart as threats, the savvier ones are shifting their mindset and starting to look at these conglomerates more as opportunities.
+This is where the age old saying comes into play, “if you can’t beat ’em, join ’em.”

 Marketplaces increase brand awareness, capturing shoppers that otherwise would have never found you.
-And while, yes, a percentage of your sale goes to the marketplace, the potential increase in overall sales (with minimal overhead) should out pay itself and then some.
-E-Commerce is rapidly becoming the medium of choice for consumers, with comparative marketplaces becoming the norm, so leveraging these sites is an easy way for retailers to be more successful.
+And while a percentage of your sale goes to the marketplace, the potential increase in overall sales (with minimal overhead) should out pay itself and then some.
+Ecommerce is rapidly becoming the medium of choice for consumers, with comparative marketplaces becoming the norm, so leveraging these sites is an easy way for retailers to be more successful.

-Take the load off
+Take the Load Off

 Ian Goldman is CEO of Celerant Technology Corp.